MakeSchool-Tutorials/sa-2018-node-reddit/P03-Authentication-Authorization/content.md

 >[action]
 >
-We can write a simple _middleware_ function to assign values to `title` and `currentUserId` before every router action by adding the following code to `routers/index.js`:
+We can write a simple _middleware_ function to assign values to `title` and `currentUserId` before every router action by adding the following code to `routers/index.js` before we define any of our routes:
 >
 ```Javascript
 // set layout variables